EchoAppsTeam/js-sdk/docs/guides/how_to_develop_app/README.md

 ## Adding renderers

 Now we have placeholders for our Submit and Stream app and we need the logic to init the necessary applications in the right places and we'll employ renderers here.
-Application manifest specifies the location for the renderers, it's the "renderers" hash.
+Application definition specifies the location for the renderers, it's the "renderers" hash.
 This hash should contain the renderers for the elements added within the app templates.
 The set of renderers to initialize the apps may look like:

 	Comments.renderers.stream = function(element) {
 		this.initComponent({